• Skip to main content

 In general, High CPU Usage by MsMpEng.exe should automatically come down, as soon as Windows Security has finished its scanning activity.

-If this is not happening and MsMpEng.exe activity is frequently consuming high resources on your computer, the issue can be fixed by using Troubleshooting steps as provided below.
+If this is not happening and MsMpEng.exe is frequently consuming high resources on your computer, you should be able to fix the problem using the following steps.

 1. Disable Automatic Sample Submission